Eolu/sax-fingering-chart/README.md

 Just drag a midi file onto `fingering_chart.exe`, you wait for charts to generate!
 You can also run it via the command-line by specifying one or more midi files as shown above.
 Make sure the `cfg.ron` file is in the same directory as `fingering_chart.exe`.
 See below for additional settings.

 ### cfg.ron
-cfg.ron is the configuration file.
-See below for a list of each setting:
+cfg.ron is the configuration file:
 - `source_charts` Sets the directory containing source charts.
 This directory must contain a png file for each note used.
 - `transposition` Sets the transposition.
 May use `C`, `Bb`, or `Eb`.
 - `output_path` Sets the output path.
 If this is a non-existent directory, will attempt to create.